How (and Why) to Line Cabinets with Freezer Paper

 Materials

-All you’re going to need is parchment paper.
-I also used scissors, because it cuts the parchment paper more easily than the box edge.
-I also ended up using tape because I didn’t use scissors at first, and tore my parchment paper.
+All you’re going to need is freezer paper.
+I also used scissors, because it cuts the paper more easily than the box edge.
+I also ended up using tape because I didn’t use scissors at first, and tore my freezer paper.

 • Optional: scissors